 28 Years Later Reviewed by an Autist

 I would've loved to see more screentime of the dad with him joining the duo on the search for the doctor.
-Not only do I want to see more bonding moments with his wife and son, but I also want to see him atone for his mistakes he made towards his family by helping them find the person believed to help Isla.
-The infected in this movie were more terrifying than ever before, with some remaining the original fast-running variant, while others were more like slow-low zombies, the scariest zombie type in my books being the alphas who are tall, muscular, strongest, fastest, and smartest.
+Not only do I want to see more bonding with his wife and son, but I also want to see him atone for the mistakes he made towards his family by helping them find the person believed to help Isla.
+The infected in this movie were more terrifying than ever before, with some remaining the original fast-running variant, while others were more like the scariest zombie variant in my books, with the alphas who are tall, muscular, strongest, fastest, and smartest.
 The good news is that the 28 Years Later movie is set to be a trilogy of three parts, and I look forward to reviewing them all and will definitely review the 28 Days/Weeks Later movies too.

 Comments